thrawn01/octopress/source/_posts/2015-12-04-deploying-kubelet-on-coreos-in-a-consistent-and-maintainable-manner.markdown

 What I'm going to show you now is how you can use containers and systemd to deploy a kubernetes worker on CoreOS in a reproducible and maintainable manner

-At first you might think that all you need is ```cloud-config``` until you realize it can do everything but install binaries ( Well technically it can, but you have to base encode the binary and place it in the cloud-config.yaml file which is not something I want to do with a 55 Megabyte binary.
+At first you might think all you need is to use ```cloud-config``` until you realize it can do everything; but install binaries.
+Well technically it can, but you have to base encode the binary and place it in the cloud-config.yaml file which is not something I want to do with a 55 Megabyte binary.
 The second thought I had was too run the [cloud-config as a script](https://github.com/coreos/coreos-cloudinit#executing-a-script) and have